seleniumbase/SeleniumBase/integrations/docker/ReadMe.md

     eval "$(docker-machine env seleniumbase)"

-#### 4. Go to the SeleniumBase home directory, which is where ``"Dockerfile"`` is located.
-(Assumes you've already cloned the SeleniumBase repo.)
+#### 4. Go to the SeleniumBase home directory on the command line, which is where [Dockerfile](https://github.com/seleniumbase/SeleniumBase/blob/master/Dockerfile) is located.
+(This assumes you've already cloned the SeleniumBase repo.)

 #### 5. Create your Docker image from your Dockerfile: (Get ready to wait awhile)

     docker build -t seleniumbase .

-#### 6. Run a test inside your Docker: (Once the test completes after a few seconds, you'll automatically exit the Docker shell)
+#### 6. Run [the example test](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/my_first_test.py) inside your Docker: (Once the test completes after a few seconds, you'll automatically exit the Docker shell)

     docker run seleniumbase ./run_docker_test_in_firefox.sh